neoedmund/neoewm/README.md

 ## update
-After several days, I feel still some uncomfortable, so I switch to openbox.
-However I use the auto grid layout function for window select. and a `lemonbar` as system monitor bar.
+After several days, I feel still some uncomfortable, so I switch to `openbox`.
+However I use the `auto grid layout` function for window select. and a `lemonbar` as system monitor bar.